New 2017 Kia Forte Sedan

 Let's just get this out of the way first: Despite the available 201-horsepower engine available in the Forte5, this subcompact doesn't have the sporty chops to back up its looks.
 Enthusiasts should check out the Mazda3, Honda Civic SI, or Volkswagen Jetta or GTI for their fix.
 However, for the other 99 percent of drivers who just want a comfortable, feature-filled and sporty-looking sedan, coupe or hatchback, the Forte lineup is a solid choice.
-Around town and on the highway, the Forte sedan, coupe and hatchback are all excellent choices.
+Around town and on the highway, the Forte sedan and hatchback are all excellent choices.
 Multiple creature comforts coddle driver and passenger alike, and even the base engine feels plenty powerful; the turbo is just gravy.
-Added driver-assist technologies like automatic braking and rear cross-traffic alert sweeten the deal on a solidly economical daily-driver choice.
+The sedan’s added driver-assist technologies like automatic braking and lane departure warning sweeten the deal on a solidly economical daily-driver choice.

 APPLE CARPLAY AND ANDROID AUTO

 Android Auto and Apple CarPlay bring the functionality and interface of your smartphone to your car's infotainment system.
 Just plug your phone's USB cable into the car's port, and you're set, bringing your phone's navigation, music, texting and other compatible apps to your car's dash.

 While the Kia Forte5 may not have the sporting chops of the Volkswagen GTI, we're just glad Kia has remained committed to this small but fanatical market niche.